 The cannabis culture, stoner culture, is kind of offensive to those of us who have held a pipe up to a shaking Parkinson's patient, and seen how [with] one hit out of the pipe, his shakes can go away, and he can actually get up and make tea and act like a normal person.
 So the spirituality for me, personally, it was a convenient way to develop a work ethic in my business.
 It's a mode of work that demands excellence, that demands high quality, and demands intention and purpose.
 It nourishes me to have that in my daily life.
 But it does something bigger.
 As long as we are the honorable women and wear the garb honorably, then we are a counterbalance to the stoner culture.

 Our culture of sisterhood isn't just about the cannabis plant.
 Spirituality is about following ancient wisdom, planting by moon cycles, and harvesting by moon cycles, and participating in what is nourishing to the soul.
 We are trying to create a lifestyle that has us putting our hands in Mother Dirt in the early part of the day, and maybe doing office work later where there's some spirituality booked into the schedule.

-We don't pray to the cannabis plant; I laughed when someone suggested that we were honouring the cannabis plant.
+We don't pray to the cannabis plant; I laughed when someone suggested that we were honoring the cannabis plant.
 No, we're putting our own inherently divine healing energies into the growing and producing of medicine that our ancient mothers did.